 Welcome to First Form!
 The boys and girls of First Form love coming to school at St. Conleth’s each day.
 They do work hard at all their subjects but also have a lot of fun, taking part in interactive lessons and working on innovative reports and projects.
 Our classroom walls are just full of them!
 In addition to the traditional subjects, music, drama, French, ICT and art are all on the agenda, as well as a variety of sports and class outings, both during the school day and as part of the after-school programme.
-Every day our goal is to send my pupils home a little bit more tired than when they came in, but also a little bit smarter and a little bit happier!
-Lesley McGuinness and Alex O’Brien
+Every day my goal is to send my pupils home a little bit more tired than when they came in, but also a little bit smarter and a little bit happier!
+Elaine Leary.

 - SENIOR INFANTS

-Hi my name is Ailbhe Murphy.
-I am originally from Wexford but love living in Dublin and working at St. Conleth’s.
-I received a Bachelor of Education degree from St. Patrick’s college, Drumcondra and spent the past two years teaching in an international school in the UAE before starting teaching here in September 2015.
+Hi, my name is Emily Purcell.
 I look forward to a great year teaching your children.
 I love to integrate drama, art, and music into all curriculum areas.
 I see great academic growth by meeting student needs through small group instruction in the classroom.
 I consider myself a hard-working and self-motivated teacher who puts a great effort into preparing lessons which incorporate a range of teaching strategies to keep all students focused and interested.
 I am a caring, patient, and sensitive teacher and I am dedicated to helping your child learn!

 - JUNIOR INFANTS

-A big welcome to Our Junior Infants class of 2016!
-In this our eighth year as a Preparatory School, I am delighted to welcome both girls and boys into our class and look forward to many more co-educational years in St. Conleth’s College.
+A big welcome to Our Junior Infants class of 2019!
+In this our tenth year as a Preparatory School, I am delighted to welcome both girls and boys into our class and look forward to many more co-educational years in St. Conleth’s College.

 In Junior Infants we follow the standard primary school curriculum as set by the DES, in addition to enjoying music, drama, art, languages, IT and swimming.
 Junior Infants can also choose from our varied after school activities such as mini-tennis, play ball, karate cookery and crafts.
 I am looking forward to guiding the class in their learning, discovery and exploration and to encouraging their active learning, within a fun atmosphere and safe environment, celebrating their uniqueness, and preparing them for lifelong learning.